Primary Biliary Cirrhosis

 - fluid retention

 Diagnosis of primary biliary cirrhosis can be made using radiological studies, lab tests, and/or doing a liver biopsy.

+Liver function tests may show a high serum alkaline phosphatase.
 Mitochondrial antibodies are seen in 95% of the cases (M2 antibodies are more specific).
 ANF and SMA antibodies may also be elevated.

 Symptomatic treatment of pruritus with cholestyramine.
 Immunosuppressive therapy in advanced cases.
 Liver transplantation is very successful in improving quality of life and increasing survival.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community?
+Join the Doctors Lounge online medical community